jffy0220/library/docs/authentication.md

     avoid disclosing account existence.
 * **Side effects:**
-  * When a matching user with an email is found, the service generates a password reset token, stores it in-memory with an expiry, and logs a simulated email containing the reset instructions.
+  * When a matching user with an email is found, the service generates a password reset token, persists a hashed copy in the `user_tokens` table (type `password_reset`) with an expiry, and logs a simulated email containing the reset instructions.
   * If a user is found without an email on file, a warning is logged.

-Tokens are retained in-memory only for the duration of their configured TTLs.
-They are intended for verification/testing and are logged; there is no verification endpoint yet.
+Tokens are retained in the database until they expire (or are consumed), allowing verification even after an application restart.
+Only SHA-256 hashes of the tokens are stored; the plaintext value is sent via email and returned to the caller when issued.

 ## Environment configuration